Follow us on networks

 feeding, key to a good female and male microbiota

-The excess of carbohydrates and sugars favors the growth of pathogenic bacteria in the intestinal tract and the translocation of bacteria to the urinary tract is very common.
+Excess carbohydrates and sugars favor the growth of pathogenic bacteria in the intestinal tract and the translocation of bacteria to the urinary tract is very common.

 You can also add some legumes and whole grains, seeds and nuts.

-Alcoholic beverages can be considered as a sugar, and therefore ... keep them away from this diet. (link sugar and fertility)
+You can consider alcoholic beverages as sugar, and therefore... keep them away from this diet. (link sugar and fertility)

-It is important that you consume plant foods, a source of fiber, and essential fatty acids, which help eliminate toxins that are harbored in the colon.
+It is important that you consume plant foods, a source of fiber, and essential fatty acids, which help eliminate toxins that are housed in the colon.

 The consumption of fermented foods also has a good impact on the intestinal microbiota: sauerkraut, pickles, pickles, yogurt, kefir or kombucha tea.